Towards Effective and Robust Neural Trojan Defenses via Input Filtering: Proposed Trojan Defenses

-VIF and AIF always filter $x$ regardless of whether $x$ contains triggers or not, which often leads to the decrease in clean accuracy after filtering.
+VIF and AIF always filter $x$ even when $x$ does not contain triggers, which often leads to the decrease in clean accuracy after filtering.
 To overcome this drawback, we introduce a new defense mechanism called \emph{``Filtering then Contrasting''} (FtC) which works as follows: Instead of just computing the predicted label $\hat{y}^{\circ}$ of the filtered image $x^{\circ}=\Filter(x)$ and treat it as the final prediction, we also compute the predicted label $\hat{y}$ of $x$ without filtering and compare $\hat{y}$ with $\hat{y}^{\circ}$.
-If $\hat{y}$ is different from $\hat{y}^{\circ}$, $x$ is likely to contain triggers and will be alerted for further investigation.
-Otherwise, $x$ is marked as clean and $\hat{y}$ will be used as the final prediction.
-We derive two new defenses VIFtC and AIFtC from VIF and AIF respectively under this mechanism.
+If $\hat{y}$ is different from $\hat{y}^{\circ}$, $x$ will be marked as containing triggers and discarded.
+Otherwise, $x$ will be marked as clean and $\hat{y}$ will be used as the final prediction.
+FtC is especially useful for defending against attacks with large-norm triggers (Sect.~\ref{subsec:Large-norm-triggers}) because it helps avoid the significant drop in clean accuracy caused by the large visual difference between $x^{\circ}$ and $x$.
+Under the FtC defense mechanism, we derive two new defenses VIFtC and AIFtC from VIF and AIF, respectively.